jpa99/guides/src/pages/algorithms/index.md

 An algorithm is like a recipe.
 It's a series of steps you take in order to achieve a specific outcome.

 Some common types of algorithms include sorting algorithms, search algorithms, and compression algorithms.
+Classes of algorithms include Graph, Dynamic Programming, Sorting, Searching, Strings, Math, Computational Geometry, Optimization, Miscellaneous.
+Although technically not a class of algorithms, Data Structures is often grouped with them.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kPRA0W1kECg" frameborder="0" allowfullscreen></iframe>